Classic-integration icon

 For some card schemes, you can set card payment requests to be handled as either a pre-authorisation or a final authorisation.

-• Pre-authorisation: This is intended for use cases as described above, when you don't yet know the amount to be captured.
+• Pre-authorisation: This is intended for use cases as described above, when you do not yet know the amount to be captured.
 It allows you to increase or decrease the initially authorised amount at a later point in time using the /adjustAuthorisation endpoint.

 • Final authorisation: Use this when the final amount is agreed up front and the transaction will definitely be captured in full.
 It is not possible to adjust the authorised amount.